Introducing PrimeReact v11-alpha 🎉Discover Now

 Custom matchers#

-Use the same matchers option and the shared registerMatcher/unregisterMatcher helpers exposed from @primereact/hooks/use-filter.
+Reuse matchers and the shared registerMatcher / unregisterMatcher helpers from @primereact/hooks/use-filter.